 - Assemble the cake.
 Spread the blueberry preserves onto the first cake layer, followed by a generous amount of the frosting.
 Use the chocolate cake layer as the second layer and top with lemon curd and frosting.
 Spread the frosting over the third layer and over the sides.
 Use a flat spatula to even off the sides and top of the cake.

-- Melt the white chocolate melts in a microwave and transfer the melted chocolate into a ziplock bag.
+- Prepare the white chocolate ganache.
+Melt the white chocolate melts along with the cream in a measuring cup in the microwave.
+Allow the chocolate to cool slightly and thicken, then transfer the melted chocolate into a ziplock bag.
 Cut off the tip of the bag and pipe melted chocolate down the sides of the cake.
 Garnish the cake with fresh blueberries and mint leaves.

 - Keep cake refrigerated and remove from the fridge about 1 hour prior to serving to allow the buttercream to soften.